 Presently Carmelo is also serving on the Ambassador’s Council for Interfaith CarePartners, serving on their board from 2002-07.
 He received the Volunteer in Kind award for 2009 from the West Houston Chamber of Commerce and was their 2009 Education Partnership Award winner.
+He is also a graduate of the West Houston Leadership Institute Class 1.
 In 2007 Carmelo was the recipient of the Ben Gurion Leadership Award.
 He served as President of the Texas Restaurant Association for 2007-2008 and is a past president of the Houston Restaurant Association.
 From 2000-2006 Carmelo sat on the Advisory Board of the Miller Career and Technology Center in the Katy School District and has recently re-joined them.
-For three years 2000-2003 Carmelo sat on the board of the TRAEF (Texas Restaurant Association Education Foundation) and under their auspices Carmelo’s Ristorante pioneered a program (the first of its kind in the nation), opening a restaurant teaching entrepreneurial skills at Del Valle High School, just outside of Austin, (2001) to give students the tools they need to successfully pursue a career in business.
-The restaurant serves as a business laboratory accompanied by a three-year curriculum.
+For three years 2000-2003 Carmelo sat on the board of the TRAEF (Texas Restaurant Association Education Foundation) and under their auspices Carmelo’s Ristorante pioneered a program (the first of its kind in the nation), called Entrepreneur 101, opening a restaurant teaching entrepreneurial skills at Del Valle High School, just outside of Austin, (2001) to give students the tools they need to successfully pursue a career in business.

 Carmelo, who continues to be very active in Austin and Houston with his altruism, has been recognized widely through the years in Houston and Austin for his commitment to society receiving numerous other awards through the years for his community service.
 In 2001 he was recognized by the National Restaurant Association as their Cornerstone Humanitarian of the Year.
 He is a member of the Texas Restaurant Association Hall of Honor.
+In 2014 he was voted Chef of Chefs and inducted into the Hall of Fame at the Woodlands Food and Wine Week.
 Both restaurants hold the Seal of Ospitalità Italiana from the Italian Government guaranteeing the authenticity of our cuisine and Carmelo was voted Maestro della Cucina, 2011 at the Houston Italian Expo.